JaThePlayer/LoennScripts/README.md

 ## WARNING

 Scripts are not sandboxed in any way, shape or form.
-Scripts included with the mod are safe, but if you receive a script form someone, make sure that you understand what the script does before running it!
+Scripts included with the mod are safe, but if you receive a script from someone, make sure that you understand what the script does before running it!

 ## Features
 * Most scripts can be reverted using CTRL+Z